 At Rice Graham has amassed 1,173 wins and maintained a .689 win percentage.
 Another way of looking at the .689 win percentage is that it's the equivalent of a major league team winning 111 games in a single season -- except Graham has maintained that impressive pace over 27 full seasons at Rice.

 Are all-America selections the criteria for an outstanding coach?
-Graham has coached 34 different Rice players to a total of 51 all-America awards.
+Graham has coached 38 different Rice players to a total of 55 all-America awards.
 Perhaps it's molding a player into a professional prospect.
-More than 20 former Owls were playing pro baseball in 2014, including six in the major leagues (two-thirds of a starting lineup).
+More than 25 former Owls were playing pro baseball in 2018, including five in the major leagues (almost two-thirds of a starting lineup).
 Of course that Rice total of Graham-coached players to reach the majors isn't even counting the ones he tutored while he was at San Jacinto College.

 Are team accomplishments the criteria?
-Consider Rice has won 19 conference championships in a row, including C-USA regular season and tournament crowns, all nine Western Athletic Conference titles during the Owls' tenure in that league (1997-2005) and the final Southwest Conference Championship in 1996.
-The 2014 season marked Rice's 20th-straight appearance in an NCAA Regional and 20th-straight with at least 40 wins.
+Graham has led Rice to 21 conference championships in the last 23 years.
+The championship lineup includes eleven Conference USA crowns, all nine Western Athletic Conference titles during the Owls' tenure in that league (1997-2005) and the final Southwest Conference Championship in 1996.
+The 2017 season marked Rice's 23rd-straight appearance in an NCAA Regional, just recently the third-longest active postseason streak in the NCAA.

 The Owls have been to NCAA Super Regionals ten times since the format was adopted in 1999.
 The Blue & Gray has been to the College World Series seven times since 1997.
 In 2003, Graham led Rice to the school's first team national championship in any sport.